fauzanardh/WebScrapper/README.md

+# What is a Web Scraper
+A Web Scraper is an application used for harvesting data from sites through the use of HTTP, storing the data found on a local file or database.

 # Simple Web Scrapper
 A repository for our final project for Computer Architecture and Operating Systems class in Binus International.

+## Details
+We have 2 main files, `scrapper` and `scrapper_threading`

+`scrapper_threading` uses `threadpool` in order to create threads to make the process go faster than `scrapper` which doesn't use any threading.
+The number of threads used is determined by the number of cores the current CPU has, with a maximum of 32 cores being created at any given time.

+For example:
+If a CPU has a single core, then we will make 5 threads, if a CPU has more than or equal to 32 cores, we will only make 32 threads in order to avoid using too many resources on the higher core machines.

 ## Team Members:
 - Fauzan